Characteristic cycles, micro local packets and packets with cohomology: Introduction

 In the present article, relying on work of Kashiwara-Schapira and Schmid-Vilonen, we describe the behaviour of characteristic cycles with respect to the operation of geometric induction, the geometric counterpart of taking parabolic or cohomological induction in representation theory.
-By doing this, we are able to describe the characteristic cycle associated to an induced representation, in terms of the characteristic cycle of the representation being induced (see Proposition \ref{prop:ccLG} below).
+By doing this, we are able to describe to some extent the characteristic cycle associated to an induced representation, in terms of the characteristic cycle of the representation being induced (see Theorem \ref{prop:ccLG} below).
+More precisely, under the hypothesis that the infinitesimal character is regular (and dominant), we show that the characteristic cycle of an induced representation splits in two terms.
+We describe the first term precisely, but we are not able to do the same for the second one.
+What we are able to say, is that this second term is supported on the boundary of the space generated by the inclusion in the flag variety of $G$, of the flag variety of the Levi subgroup.
+This description is enough for our aplications.
 Before continuing with a more detailed description on the behaviour of characteristic cycles under induction, let us mention some consequences of it.